himanshukumar660/Oxnary/README.md

 # Oxnary
-An extension for Chrome that lets you search for meanings of the words that you come across internet.
-It uses simple API calls to OXFORD DICTIONARY.
+A Chrome browser extension for improving second-language vocabulary learning by making API calls to Oxford Dictionary API’s.

 ## Setup (Chrome)